bismuthfoundation/BismuthRPC/RPCServer/Commands.md

 * getnewaddress  -  (account)  -  Returns a new bitcoin address for receiving payments.
 If (account) is specified payments received with the address will be credited to (account).

 * backupwallet  -  (destination)  -  Safely copies wallet.dat to destination, which can be a directory or a path with filename.
+  Thanks @rvanduiven

+* dumpwallet  -  (filename)  -  version 0.13.0 Exports all wallet private keys to file.
+  Thanks @rvanduiven

 * dumpprivkey  -  (bitcoinaddress)  -  Reveals the private key corresponding to (bitcoinaddress)